Estimated reading time: 27 minutes

 How do Bengal Slow Lorises contribute to their ecosystem?

-How does climate change affect Bengal Slow Lorises?
+How does climate change affect Bengal Lorises?

 What can be done to help Bengal Slow Lorises?